rickapps/eBay-API-PHP/README.md

 # eBay Developer API
 This small php application should get you started using the **eBay Developer's API**.
 The API calls demonstrated here only require Application access tokens.
 The calls return general eBay information, not information specific to a user's account.
 You can extend the getAppToken method to include User level tokens.
 Paste your developer token into the file DemoConstants.php before trying out this demo.

+A working copy of the demo is [here.](https://php-mvc.rickapps.com)

 There are three methods demonstrated.
 You will find them in the file **eBayrepository.php**.